Dream of having the confidence to travel solo?

 After the pork cheek, the dessert was my favorite course.
 It was a kind of deconstructed S’mores.
 There was a chocolate mousse served with a graham cracker crust and lashings of marshmallow fluff on the top.
 I have no deep thoughts about this dessert.
 It was very delicious.
 I ate it.
 The end.

-That’s 24 Hours: Things to Do in Jackson MS
+That’s the Best Things to Do in Jackson MS

 What do you think are the best things to do in Jackson MS?
 Are you ready to start booking your hotel in Jackson?
 Does everything in Jackson have a tragic backstory?
 And would it take 1.21 Gigawatts of electricity to send you to Fondren?
 Please leave your thoughts below!